Monthly Archives: July 2023

 – Anne Frank

-Mindfulness is recognition, cognition, and acceptance of reality, as opposed to an opinion or belief lacking evidence or foundation.
 Self-esteem is mindfulness of our value to self, society, and the world.
 The trajectory of our negative self-beliefs disrupts the development of our positive self-qualities.
-This, then, erodes mindfulness of our inherent and acquired character strengths, virtues, and attributes.
-Fortunately, these qualities are not erased but misplaced, lost, stolen, or compartmentalized away from our consciousness.
+This trajectory erodes mindfulness of our inherent and acquired character strengths, virtues, and attributes.
+Fortunately, these qualities are not erased but misplaced, repressed, or compartmentalized away from our consciousness.

-The definition of recovery is regaining possession or control of something stolen or lost.
-In social anxiety and comorbidities, what has been stolen or lost is our emotional well-being and quality of life.
+Recovery is regaining possession or control of something stolen or lost.
+In social anxiety and related conditions, what has been stolen or lost is our emotional well-being and quality of life.

 Insufficient Satisfaction of Needs